wangraying/sglang/docs/benchmark/benchmark.md

 #### Observations

 Typically for very small chunk sizes, there tend to be a high TTFT latency due to excessive chunking.
-This observation could be verified by comparing the number of prefill batches, as illustrated in Figures (a), (b), and (c) with the original total request count of 500.
+This observation could be verified by comparing the number of prefill batches, as shown in Figures (a), (b), and (c) with the original total request count of 500.

 <table>
   <tr>